Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Time series and Classification

-As the input for the classifiers we used either: (i) raw sensory data signals; or (ii) a vector of hand-crafted features.
-Data collection was organized such that the number of data points per time series was the same for all trials (all objects) with a given setting (compression speed).
+We used (i) raw sensory data signals or (ii) a vector of hand-crafted features as input for classification.
+Number of data points per time series was the same for all trials (all objects) with a given device and settings (compression speed).
 If that was not possible---trial was terminated when no further compression was possible (Barrett Hand, Robotiq 2F-85)---the data was padded with zeros from the beginning.

-For this purpose, we made use of features proposed in \cite{Hoffmann_RAS_2014}.
-These include minimum, mean, skewness, maximum, kurtosis, median, standard deviation, sum of values, and amplitude of Hilbert transform.
-All features are computed for each sensory channel, concatenated in one multidimensional vector, and normalized with the zero mean and unit standard deviation across all dimensions of the feature vector.
+\textbf{Features.} We used features proposed in \cite{Hoffmann_RAS_2014}: minimum, mean, skewness, maximum, kurtosis, median, standard deviation, sum of values, and amplitude of Hilbert transform.
+All features were computed for each sensory channel, concatenated in one multidimensional vector, and normalized with the zero mean and unit standard deviation across all dimensions of the feature vector.